Legaia 2: Duel Saga (PlayStation 2)

 That's really what makes this game so good.
 It takes classic RPG elements and delivers a game that is nostalgic, fun and a pleasant way to spend 30 some odd hours.
 I definitely recommend this to any serious RPG fan.

-If you enjoyed this Legaia 2: Duel Saga review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Legaia 2: Duel Saga review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!